-There is also considerable variation among users for the FIFA game.
+The FIFA game also exhibits considerable variation among users.
 Using conventional DVFS, the system always runs at the highest frequency.
 The UDFS schemes try to throttle down the frequency over the time.
-They therefore reduce the power consumption even in the worst case (0.9% and 2.1% for UDFS1 and UDFS2, respectively) while achieving better improvement, on average (16.1% and 25.5%, respectively).
+They therefore reduce the power consumption even in the worst case (0.9% and 2.1% for UDFS1 and UDFS2, respectively) while achieving better improvements, on average (16.1% and 25.5%, respectively).
 Adding PDVS improves the average power savings to 49.5% and 56.7% for UDFS1 and UDFS2, respectively.